Walls: Travels Along the Barricades

 What does it mean to live against a wall?

-So does the impulse to build walls.
-In the 1800s, the Danish repurposed an ancient Viking Age wall as a military fortification in their war with the Prussians.
-In the 1870s, Argentina built a line of trenches and watchtowers called the Zanja de Alsina to protect Buenos Aries province from invasion by the indigenous Mapuche.
+Human civilization has always been preoccupied with border barriers and fortified lines.
+In the first century A.C.E, the Roman Emperor Hadrian built a 120 kilometre limestone wall across Roman Britain.
+In 1754, English antiquarian William Stukely gushed that Hadrian’s Wall was only exceeded in its brick-and-mortar might by the grand patriarch of human walls, the Great Wall of China.
 At the beginning of World War II, France constructed a concrete barrier along the border with Germany to defend against a Nazi attack.
 The Maginot Line did not impress Hitler’s army who simply marched around it.
 Later, East Germany built their own wall.
 The Berlin Wall went up in 1961, dividing east from west for almost thirty years.

 The humiliating failure of the Maginot Line and the emotional liberation felt as Berliners chipped their wall into souvenir dust hardly dissuaded the world’s wall builders.
 South Africa built a 120-kilometre electric fence, dubbed the ‘Snake of Fire’, along its border with Mozambique in 1975 to keep violence from the civil war there from spilling over the frontier.
 The United States turned Baghdad into a labyrinth of vertical concrete and is building a wall along the Mexican frontier.
 India built fences along its borders with Pakistan and Bangladesh, and through the disputed region of Kashmir.
 Fences separate North and South Korea and keep Zimbabweans out of Botswana.
 In addition to the barrier around the West Bank, Israel just completed another wall along its Egyptian frontier to keep out migrants from sub-Saharan Africa.
 Greece is doing the same along its border with Turkey.

 These physical walls feel like a throwback to antiquity.
 We’ve been told the walls are supposed to be coming down.
 We speak of globalization, international markets and global villages.
 Barriers to trade and travel keep falling, and we can communicate with anyone instantly from nearly anywhere in the world.
 Borders themselves matter less and less.
 Our contemporary angels and demons – multinational corporations, climate change, global terror networks, Hollywood movies, bird flu, Katy Perry – are nationless and borderless and care nothing about the lines we draw on our maps.
 And yet the walls continue to rise.
-I wondered, then, if the new walls are not anathema to our borderless world but a natural response to it.
-We need to put something, anything, under our control.
-So we counter economic and electronic entropy with simple geometries of bricks, barbed wire and steel.

 What of those who live alongside the new barriers?
-What does the wall mean for those living in the borderlands between the United States and Mexico?
-Or India and Bangladesh?
-The Berlin Wall came down, but do the residents of divided Cyprus and Belfast suffer their own strains of Mauerkrankheit?
+What does the wall mean for those living in the borderlands between the United States and Mexico, India and Bangladesh, and in the divided capitals of Cyprus and Northern Ireland?
 I wondered what it meant to be walled out, or in, and to live a barricaded life.
 I wanted to discover what sort of societies create the walls.
 More than this, though, I wanted to know what societies the walls themselves create.
+For this I needed to be where the posts are pounded into the ground.
+I wanted to understand why the walls exist, what they mean to those who live within them, and how they make us sick.

 So, beginning in 2008, I traveled to some of the world’s most unfriendly edges to meet the people who live along the walls.
-I travelled to the Western Sahara, then to the Spanish enclaves of Ceuta and Melilla.
+I traveled to the Western Sahara, then to the Spanish enclaves of Ceuta and Melilla.
 I visited Israel, Palestine and the divided capital of Cyprus.
-I travelled along India’s fenced frontier with Bangladesh.
+I traveled along India’s fenced frontier with Bangladesh.
 I visited the Arizona borderlands, and the so-called Peacelines of Belfast.
 Then I returned to Canada to visit the infamous l’Acadie fence in Montreal.

 During my travels, I heard some incredible stories.
 In the Sahara Desert, I met a Saharan poet who braved landmines and Moroccan soldiers to cross over a desert wall.
 I met a young Punjabi man whose family gambled all they to send him over the fence into Europe.
 A village headman in Meghalaya explained how the coming border fence would evict him from his family home.
 In Palestine, a young man led a weekly protest against the wall dividing his village’s farmers from their fields.
 I spoke with a Native American elder about how the U.S. border wall severs her ancestral land, and played a ‘duet’ on the Nogales wall with a musician who uses the barrier as a musical instrument.
 I met ex-gunmen in Belfast who now fight to bring down the walls that lacerate their city.